OndrejHome/ansible.ha-cluster-lvm/README.md

       roles:
          - { role: 'ondrejhome.ha-cluster-lvm', HALVMtype: 'clvm' }

-Example of playbook for systemid variant on EL8 with one VG and one LV on whole VG.
+Example of playbook for systemid variant with one VG and one LV on whole VG.

     - hosts: servers
       vars: